Have Questions?

 Pathway Healthcare is 20.3 miles from Pell City, Alabama

 Pathway Healthcare has long been dedicated to assisting its clients recovery after a period of drug and alcohol addiction.
-It has been doing this within Pell City, AL. and in the surrounding areas for many years now.
+It has been doing this within Pell City, Alabama and in the surrounding areas for many years now.
 Pathway Healthcare provides services like rational emotive behavioral therapy, dual diagnosis drug rehab, trauma-related counseling, contingency management/motivational incentive, group therapy, relapse prevention - which are all in line with their philosophy of the treatments and rehabilitation programs that work.
 Pathway Healthcare believes that clients need specially tailored treatment programs to achieve recovery.
 This is why it offers various programs, like domestic violence, transgender or (LGBT) clients, active duty military, self-help groups, persons who have experienced sexual abuse, persons with eating disorders - among other services listed in the following sections.

 Pathway Healthcare offers inpatient drug addiction treatment, short term addiction treatment programs, outpatient hospital programs, long term drug rehab programs, inpatient detoxification centers and others.
 Pathway Healthcare has continued recovery programs that are useful in helping clients after they check out of rehab.
 This drug and alcohol rehab center also uses treatment types that can help you create both lasting and permanent stability.